esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 After following this lesson, learners will be able to:

 - Explain what preprocessing means.
+- Explain what tokenisation is.
-- Perform lowercasing, handling new lines, tokenization, stop words removal, part-of-speech tagging, stemmatization/lemmatization.
+- Perform text cleaning, lowercasing, tokenization, punctuation and stop word removal tokenisation.
 - Apply and use a spacy pretrained model.